norio6199/react-flexible-usestate/README.md

-# User Guide for react-usestates
+# User Guide for react-flexible-usestate

-This is react library for managing multiple states in an immutable manner like React.useState.
+React library for managing multiple states in an immutable and flexible.

-## What is react-usestates
+## What is react-flexible-usestate

 ```ts
 // if you want to manage state of these values